audioeye/sdlc-docs/docs/get-started.md

 ## CLI

-### NPM Installation
+### NPM Installation or Update

-You can install the CLI as a developer only dependency in your project.
+You can install or update the CLI (as a developer only dependency) using the following command:

 ```bash
 npm install -D @audioeye/testing-sdk-cli
 ```
 ### Installation in a Docker Container

 In order to run our CLI in Docker, you must set up your project to support Puppeteer.
 This Dockerfile works for ubuntu containers.